Stefan-Code/peer-harvest/README.md

 Usage: node peer-harvest.js -o peers.txt some.torrent | INFO_HASH | magnet:url

 Options:
   -v, --verbosity            output verbosity.
 0: errors, 1:warnings, 2:info, 3:debug                                                  [default: 2]
   --disable-dht              Disable DHT and use Trackers only
   --disable-trackers         Disable Trackers and use DHT only
   --print-peers              sends all peers to stdout - useful with the --silent option to parse output
   -s, --silent               supress any unnecessary output
   -o, --out-file             Specify the file IPs will get written to                                                                  [default: "peers.txt"]
-  --dht-port          The Port to be used for DHT                                                         [default: 20000] -t, --timeout       The timout in seconds after the program terminates and stops looking for new Peers  [default: 300] -p, --torrent-port  The Port we are listening on for Bittorrent connections                             [default: 6881] -l, --trackers      A comma seperated list of trackers to query                                         [default: "udp://open.demonii.com:1337,udp://tracker.coppersurfer.tk:6969"]
+  --dht-port                 The Port to be used for DHT                                                                               [default: 20000]
+  -t, --timeout              The timout in seconds after the program terminates and stops looking for new Peers                        [default: 300]
+  -p, --torrent-port         The Port we are listening on for Bittorrent connections                                                   [default: 6881]
+  -l, --trackers             A comma seperated list of trackers to query                                                               [default: "udp://open.demonii.com:1337,udp://tracker.coppersurfer.tk:6969"]
   --overwrite                Overwrite output file if it already exists
+  --disable-tracker-parsing  Disables looking for trackers in the torrent file or magnet link.
+Only uses those provided in --trackers
   -h, --help                 Show help

 by stefan.github@gmail.com